-The first step of knowing how to increase the life of your lithium ion battery is to know why they die.
+The first step in knowing how to increase the life of your lithium-ion battery is to know why they die.
 Well, during the charge and discharge cycle, small parasitic reactions happen between the electrolyte and electrodes using a lithium-ion battery cell, which after some time reduces the amount of energy the cell can store as well as its output.

 There are two main factors that lead to the quick death of your lithium-ion battery.
 The two include;

 High temperatures intensify the parasitic reactions that occur in the electrolyte of the lithium-ion battery.